andrewxie43/Aero-Formula/README.md

 ### EXISTING PROBLEMS

-1. Findtemp and Findpressure only work for troposphere, need to use recursion for base values of other layers?
+1. Findpressure only work for troposphere, need to use recursion for base values of other layers?
 2. Find pressure returns answer that is slightly (~24) off, problem unknown.